 According to Mifune, in 1904 Maeda lost to Yoshitake Yoshio by Hane Goshi, after defeating three adversaries in succession, but then, in a following tsukinami-shiai defeated eight adversaries in a row, and was awarded the 4th dan (yondan).
 Mifune also states that Maeda was one of the biggest promoters of Judo, although not by properly teaching Judo, but, instead, forcing Judo recognition through his many combats with contenders from other disciplines.

-Maeda treated experienced and unexperienced students alike, throwing them as if in real combat.
+Mitsuyo Maeda treated experienced and inexperienced students alike, throwing them as if in real combat.
 He reasoned his behavior as a respectful measure towards his students but was often misunderstood and scared many youngsters, who would abandon him in favor of other professors.

 PRELUDE TO KODOKAN’S EXPANSION

 In 1879, Ulysses S. Grant, the former President of the United States, went to Japan.
 While in Tokyo, he attended a jujutsu presentation at Shibusawa Eiichi’s home in Asukayama.
 Jigoro Kano was one of the jujutsuka present.
 By that time, jujutsu was already being mentioned in Europe and North America, and foreigners with dubious knowledge based on poor sources (obscure books and papers) capitalized on this.
 Judo and jujutsu were not considered separate disciplines at that time, and even many years after the arrival of Kodokan professors both were regarded as the same art, only finally being set apart after the 1950s.